giveme11us/discordato/README.md

   - **Preset Filters**: Comes with preconfigured filters for common threats like Discord scam links and invite links
   - **Pattern Management**: Add, remove, or modify patterns through slash commands
   - **Category/Channel Control**: Apply filtering only to specific categories with the ability to blacklist channels
-- **Redeye Module**: A specialized system for managing role-based waitlists for various purposes.
+- **Redeye Module**: A specialized system for managing profiles and tasks with role-based access control.
   - **Role-Based Access Control**: Dedicated permission system with separate whitelist for the redeye module
-  - **Waitlist Management**: Create and manage multiple waitlists with custom configurations
-  - **Role Requirements**: Associate specific roles with waitlists to control eligibility
-  - **User Position Tracking**: Track and manage user positions in waitlists
-  - **Status Indicators**: Custom emoji status indicators for waitlist entries (waiting, approved, denied, expired)
-  - **Notification System**: Configurable notifications for waitlist status changes
+  - **CSV File Integration**: Reads and parses CSV files for profiles and tasks
+  - **Profile Management**: View all profiles with basic information or detailed views of specific profiles
+  - **File Path Configuration**: Configure and update file paths through commands
+  - **Formatted Displays**: Information is displayed in formatted embeds with field grouping
+  - **Webhook Integration**: Support for Discord webhooks in profile configurations
+  - **Personal Information Management**: Structured format for viewing shipping and personal details
+  - **Connection & Proxy Settings**: Manage timeout, delay and connection settings for profiles
 - **Improved Settings Management**: Refactored configuration system to use direct settings manager access instead of property accessors, providing more consistent behavior and better error handling

 ## Project Structure